 Eventually everything connects – people, ideas, objects.
 The quality of the connections is the key to quality per se.― Charles Eames

-A Word from the Founder, Zest & Curiosity
+A Word about Touch from the Founder, Zest & Curiosity

 We are currently living in uncertain times.
 Social Distancing is the norm.
 COVID-19 has spread all around the world and we daily practice social distancing and self-isolation, for the better of the whole community and for the protection of our families.
 It is important that we take responsible protective measures.